DataScienceNigeria/DSN-AI-Bootcamp-2023-Qualification-Project-Participation-and-Hackathon/README.md

 Once you've completed your project in your selected track, follow the instructions provided in the corresponding track's section to submit your work.
 Remember to adhere to the submission deadline specified in each track.

-Let's make an impact with data and AI, and contribute to a brighter future for Nigeria!
+Let's make an impact with data and AI, and contribute to a brighter future!

 <!-- Add any other relevant details and instructions here -->